mfreel14/kickstarter-analysis/README.md

 ## Overview of Project

-Louise is a promising playright who plans to start a crowdfunding campaign to help fund her play "Fever".
+Louise is a promising playwright who plans to start a crowdfunding campaign to help fund her play "Fever".
 The play will have an estimated budget of $10,000.
-Using the Kickstarter datset she would like to understand the relationship between launch dates and their funding goals.
+Using the Kickstarter dataset, she would like to understand the relationship between launch dates and their funding goals.

 ### Purpose